JavaScript is required

 We have worked with a range of business areas to encourage Victorians to use digital services, including the State Revenue Office and Consumer Affairs Victoria.

-Using the behavioural science concept of salience, we worked with the State Revenue Office to run a randomised controlled trial to test the most effective message to encourage land tax payers in Victoria to switch to BPAY View, redesigning the Land Tax Assessment Notice and including a step by step guide to registering for BPAY View when the notices were mailed out.
+Using the behavioural science concept of salience, we worked with the State Revenue Office to run a randomised controlled trial to test the most effective message to encourage land tax payers in Victoria to switch to BPAY View, redesigning the Land Tax Assessment Notice and including a step-by-step guide to registering for BPAY View when the notices were mailed out.

-We also worked with Consumer Affairs Victoria to change the on hold message for the Consumer Affairs Helpline, supporting customers to manage their enquiries through the website where possible.
-This allows the Helpline to prioritise callers who are unable to self-service through the website as well as complex enquiries that require a personalised response.
+We also worked with Consumer Affairs Victoria to change the hold message for the Consumer Affairs Helpline, supporting customers to manage their enquiries through the website where possible.
+This allows the Helpline to prioritise callers who are unable to self-serve through the website as well as complex enquiries that require a personalised response.

 What we found